Is a Correction Looming Ahead for 17 Education & Technology Group Inc. (YQ)

-17 Education & Technology Group Inc. (NASDAQ:YQ) went up by 3.85% from its latest closing price compared to the recent 1-year high of $23.93.
-The company’s stock price has collected -2.70% of loss in the last five trading sessions.
+17 Education & Technology Group Inc. (NASDAQ:YQ) went up by 15.69% from its latest closing price compared to the recent 1-year high of $23.93.
+The company’s stock price has collected 12.38% of gains in the last five trading sessions.
 Press Release reported on 07/26/21 that 17 Education & Technology Group Inc. Provides Update on New Regulations

 Is It Worth Investing in 17 Education & Technology Group Inc. (NASDAQ :YQ) Right Now?